-7 Reasons Why You Should Do Squats Every Day
+7 Reasons Why You Should Be Doing Squats Every Day

-When it comes to exercise there are a number of routines that have more benefits than you think they have and one of them are squats.
+When it comes to exercise there are a number of routines that have more benefits than you think, and one of them is squats.

 They have many positive effects on the body, which will help us achieve a better figure.

 As we know, squats are one of the basic exercises that can be found in all types of strength training.